Nader971/Oracle-SQL-Course/README.md

 o	Example: SELECT employee_id, job_id FROM employees MINUS SELECT employee_id, job_id FROM job_history;

-•	MATCHING: that is a rule that we can’t get more info from the first table without matching the output from the second table.
+•	MATCHING: This is a rule that we can’t get more info from the first table without matching the output from the second table.

 o	Example: SELECT employee_id, job_id, salary, 'current' FROM employees UNION SELECT employee_id, job_id, 0, to_char(end_date, 'dd/mm/yyyy') FROM job_history;